telerik/kendo-intl/docs/date-formatting/date-formatting.md

 ---
 title: Date Formatting
-page_title: Date Formatting | Kendo UI Dates Module
+page_title: Date Formatting | Kendo UI Internationalization
 description: "Use the formatting capabilities of the formatDate method when working with the Kendo UI Internationalization package."
 slug: dateformatting_internalization
-position: 2
+position: 1
 ---

 # Date Formatting